JoseParra28/OBLIVIOUS-BAKERY/README.md

 # Customized deployment
 I have follow the steps as above to deploy my app however, I did run with a couple of issues while doing so.
 I contacted tutor assistant and recived much appreciated support from one of the tutors.
 All i needed was to update some vertion of my installed files.
 After doing this, the app was up and running.

+- Reference Material
+Used Django decumentation to help me through the building of this site, as well as Stack overflow to help me solve some small errors and issues i came across

 # Credits